mbachmann/todo-angular-20-standalone/README.md

 import { ComponentFixture, TestBed } from '@angular/core/testing';
 import { By } from '@angular/platform-browser';
 import { TodoItemsComponent } from './todo-items.component';
-import {TodoItem, TodoItemControllerService} from '../openapi-gen';
+import { TodoItem, TodoItemControllerService } from '../openapi-gen';
 import { ActivatedRoute } from '@angular/router';
 import { of } from 'rxjs';
 import { FormsModule } from '@angular/forms';
-import {importProvidersFrom} from '@angular/core';
+import { importProvidersFrom } from '@angular/core';

 describe('TodoItemsComponent', () => {
   let component: TodoItemsComponent;